Key Factors Affecting Your Fitness and Training Performance

-Coaching requires knowledge of what fitness is along with the various categories of fitness, and, most importantly, how to develop training protocols that address each type of fitness to improve one’s ability to perform.
+Coaching requires knowledge of what fitness is long with the various categories of fitness, and, most importantly, how to develop training programs and protocols that address each type of fitness to improve one’s ability to perform.

 One must be physically prepared to perform at any level to withstand the rigors of an activity to improve performance and decrease the risk of injury.

 Both Health-Related and Skill-Related Fitness make up the sports and activity continuum.
 Athletes must have a foundation of all categories of musculoskeletal strength as well as cardiovascular endurance to support the various skill-related fitness components related to a sport.